wp-plugins/sully/readme.txt

 == Description ==

 With WordPress 3.7, updates happen automatically for you, however there is only e-mail notifications sent.
 WordPress has a robust administration interface so SULly records all system updates (either automatic or manually done through the admin interface) in to a table and presents the last 10 updates to you in a dashboard widget.

+*WARNING*
+*WARNING* This is very preliminary code and has only been tested with a very small set of plugins and themes.
+*WARNING*
+*WARNING* DO NOT USE ON PRODUCITON SYSTEMS
+*WARNING*
+*WARNING* I recommend waiting until version 1.0 for the less adventurous.
+*WARNING*

 This code is released under the GPL v2, see license.txt for details.